nes1983/cc/conventions.md

  	Don't change other people's code, just because it violates style.
  	If you are an expert, and you do wish to change formatting, please do it in a separate patch, that only changes formatting and nothing else.
+- Functions don't accept null values, unless the parameter is specifically annotated as `Nullable`.
+However, prefer the Optional type, or, better yet, avoid both optional and nullable parameters.

 Most important: